man715/robopages/README.md

 ## Usage

+1. Install the robopages server by following the instructions in the [robopages-cli](https://github.com/dreadnode/robopages-cli) repository.
-Download this repository and copy it to your system `~/.robopages/` folder.
-Refer to https://github.com/dreadnode/robopages-cli for usage information.
+2. [Download this repository](https://github.com/dreadnode/robopages/archive/refs/heads/main.zip) and copy it to your system `~/.robopages/` folder (or run the `robopages install` command).
+3. Start the server by running `robopages serve`.

+Your tools are now available at `http://localhost:8080/` for any LLM to use.
+Refer to the [robopages-cli](https://github.com/dreadnode/robopages-cli) repository for usage information and examples.

 ## Syntax